10 Paid and Open Source Vulnerability Management Tools to Help Your Company Seek and Fix Security Gaps

 - TPC and UPD port scanning.

-- Large community.
+- Community support.
 If you run into trouble while using Nmap, you can always ask the community for help.
 Nmap’s Facebook and Twitter pages are real treasure troves for both beginners and seasoned testers.

 - Covers most platforms.
-Nmap is compatible with Windows, Linux, macOS, FreeBSD, Solaris, IRIX, NetBSD, HP-UX, and even Amiga (now that’s a name I haven’t heard in a very long time).
+Nmap is compatible with various operating systems like Windows, Linux, macOS, FreeBSD, Solaris, IRIX, NetBSD, HP-UX, and Amiga.

 3. Burp Suite Community Edition